Aresh85/hallofprint/web/README_CUSTOMER_DATA.md

 ## Where Customer Data is Stored

-Currently, the Hall of Prints application handles customer data in the following ways:
+Currently, the Hall of Print application handles customer data in the following ways:

 ### 1. File Upload Submissions